 Graduate Master of Landscape Architecture (MLA)

 While drawing upon Pratt’s strong community ties to its Brooklyn home, the program foregrounds landscape ecology considered through design agendas like resilient public space, urban ecology, food sovereignty, spatial imagination, and global human narratives.
 The acute environmental and climate crisis is our context.
-To respond, students will conduct rigorous research into the primary modes of landscape intervention from the material and technological to the environmental and social implications of landscape practice in the 21st century and beyond.
-We are committed to training our graduates to be on the cutting edge of building a resilient, just future for all human and nonhuman species.
 The students will also benefit from an expansive list of electives, tapping into the many relevant courses currently offered within the School of Architecture, in particular, offerings of the Urban Design, Placemaking, and Sustainable Environmental Systems programs.